 Celiac Symptoms: Skin Rash

 For some people, celiac disease causes an itchy, blistering rash known as dermatitis herpetiformis.
 It may begin with an intense burning sensation around the elbows, knees, scalp, buttocks, and back.
 Clusters of red, itchy bumps form and then scab over.
 It often first occurs in the teenage years and is more common among men than women.
-The rash usually clears with a gluten-free diet but can be treated with medication.
+The rash usually clears with a gluten-free diet but can also be treated with medication.

 Celiac Symptoms: Mood and Memory